Two German Police Officers Shot Dead During Traffic Check - UrduPoint

 A 24-year-old female police officer and her 29-year-old male colleague were killed.

+The young woman was still in police training, according to Rhineland-Palatinate Interior Minister Roger Lewentz.

-"We are urgently searching for the fugitive perpetrators," regional police said in a statement.
+"We are urgently searching for the fugitive perpetrators," Westpfalz regional police said in a statement.

 "At least one of the suspects is armed," they warned, urging residents not to pick up hitchhikers.